DefaultValue/dockerizer_for_php/Readme.md

 ## Generating SSL certificates ##

-Manually generated SSL certificates must be places in `/misc/share/ssl/`.
+Manually generated SSL certificates must be places in `~/misc/certs/` or other folder defined in the `SSL_CERTIFICATES_DIR` environment variable (see below about variables).
 This folder is linked to a Docker containers with Traefik and with web server.
 This can be shared with VirtualBox or other virtualization tools if needed.

 If the SSL certificates are not valid in Chrome/Firefox when you first run Magento then run the following command and restart the browser: